 4. Kothimbir Wadi

-Kothimbir wadi or Cilantro/Coriander Fritters are one of the popular dishes in Maharashtra.
+Kothimbir wadi or Cilantro/Coriander Fritters are one of the popular Maharashtrian dishes.
 It is a Traditional Maharashtrian snack.
 The chickpea flour batter having coriander leaves and spices are steamed first and then cut into wedges, later to be fried till crisp.

 Misal is a weakness of all foodies in Maharashtra.
 It is the most favorite dish as it is easy to make and has good nutritional value.
 The dish originates from the area of Desh, Maharashtra.
 The main part of the misal is the spicy curry, called tarry, kat.
 Misal is served with a small loaf of bread, lemon, farsan, and onions.
 Phadtare misal is famous in Kolhapur and so is Mamledar Misal in Thane City.

-Crispy fried roll, stuffed with a sweet, spicy and tangy mixture.
-It is a traditional spicy Maharashtrian snack recipe enjoyed with evening tea.
+Crispy fried roll, stuffed with a sweet, spicy, and tangy mixture.
+It is a traditional spicy Maharashtrian dish or snack recipe enjoyed with evening tea.
 Chitale Bhakarwadi from Pune is very popular all over the country, and they are an established brand when it comes to Bakarwadi.

 7. Alu wadi

 A spicy batter is made by grinding rice, Bengal green lentils, tamarind, and red chili.
 It is made from colocasia leaves stuffed with rice flour, besan, and flavorings such as spices, tamarind, and jaggery.
 In Gujarat, it is famous as Patra.
 Eating Alu wadi during the First Trimester of pregnancy is not suggested as it might cause Abortion.
 Eating partially cooked Alu wadi may cause itching in the throat, which may last for a few hours.
 An immediate remedy for the itching is to drink sour buttermilk (curd) immediately once the itching starts.